Guide to traffic in branch area

 Wrexham and North Wales

 Daily freight traffic occurs through Wrexham in the form of the 'coils' which take loaded steel coil from South Wales (Margam) to the coating works at Shotton, or in railway terms Dee Marsh Junction near Hawarden Bridge.
 There are two paths and generally the evening path is used except for a Saturday when the morning path is used.
-These services have recently reverted to DB and their class 66s are used.
+These services run with DB class 66s.
 The locomotive sets off on its return with the empties quite quickly after depositing the loaded train.

 Hafod & Johnstown (former station site)